jackydalong/project-sample/README.md

 ### Prerequisites

 ```
-make sure python3 is installed
+x86_64 linux OS, such as Ubuntu16.04 or MacOS10.xx
 ```

+make sure below package installed.
+You can install with pip3

 ```
-x86_64 linux OS, such as Ubuntu16.04 or MacOS10.xx
+tensorflow
+pytest
+requests
+opencv-python
+numpy
+Cython
+codecov
 ```

 ### Installing by the setup.sh